 However, property prices get much lower the further away you get from Pavilion Mall, the Petronas Twin Towers, or any metro station.

-One of the most up-and-coming areas is around Bukit Ceylon near KL Tower.
-The nearest metro station is a bit far away, but it’s perched up on a hill in an otherwise central neighborhood.
+One of Kuala Lumpur’s most up-and-coming areas is around Bukit Ceylon near KL Tower.
+The nearest metro station is a bit far away.
+Yet Bukit Ceylon is perched up on a hill in an otherwise central and idealistic neighborhood.

 Home to Kuala Lumpur’s central train station, KL Sentral is a master-planned business district near the city center with hotels, condominiums, offices, and transport options abound.

 Perhaps most importantly, KL Sentral allows easy access to the city’s two international airports through the airport rail link.
 That alone makes the neighborhood popular with expats and those who travel a lot.

 While KL Sentral is not really in the city center, it’s nonetheless nearby.
 It also has easy access to the KL Monorail and property prices here are not quite as expensive as in KLCC.

 All three of these suburbs have several things in common, even though they’re distinct areas.
 Damansara, Bangsar, and Mont Kiara are all in the west suburbs of Kuala Lumpur about a 15 minute drive away from the city center.

 They’re all nonetheless very popular with expats because of their affluence, western amenities, good international schools, diversity of restaurants, and low crime rate.